peteroupc/MailLib/api/com.upokecenter.mail.DispositionBuilder.md

 * <code>name</code> - Name of the parameter to set.
 If this name already exists (compared using a basic case-insensitive comparison), it will be overwritten.
-(Two strings are equal in a basic case-insensitive comparison, if they match after converting the basic upper-case letters A to Z (U+0041 to U+005A) in both strings to basic lower-case letters.).
+(Two strings are equal in a basic case-insensitive comparison, if they match after converting the basic uppercase letters A to Z (U+0041 to U+005A) in both strings to basic lowercase letters.).

 * <code>value</code> - Value of the parameter to set.